louiswilbrink/learning-rust/rust-notes.md

 - **Lifetimes** ensure that references are valid for as long as we need them to be.
 - Every **reference** in Rust has a **lifetime**, which is mostly implicit or inferred.
 - You can prevent **dangling references** with lifetimes.
-- Rust uses a **borrow checker** to ensure at compile time that all reference are valid for as long as we're using them.
+- Rust uses a **borrow checker** to ensure at compile time that all references are valid for as long as we're using them.
 - Rust's **borrow checker** compares scopes to determine when borrows are valid.
 - Sometimes the **borrow checker** cannot determine intrinsically the lifetime of a reference; Adding a **lifetime annotation** provides enough information to the borrow checker to perform its analysis.
 - A **lifetime annotation**, or **lifetime specifier**, describes the relationships of lifetimes of multiple referenced parameters *without effecting lifetimes*.